yattom/dawn_to_dream/README.md

 # dawn_to_dream

-I'd like to calculate beautiful dusk skies.
+I'd like to calculate beautiful skies at sunset.